LAKE BUENA VISTA, FLA. — Alvin Kamara, the AJC’s Mr. Football, has two major decisions to make over the next month:

 Georgia will have only one player pick a hat on national TV during an all-star game.

 It’s Trey Johnson, the linebacker from Central Gwinnett High School.

 The 6-foot-1, 220-pounder will announce his college decision on ESPN during the Under Armour All-America game at 5 p.m.
 Friday.
 Here’s Johnson on his finalists:

 Most people consider it “automatic” for Johnson to select Ohio State because that’s the only college that he toured on an official visit.
 What is Johnson’s response to that?
 “I made a ton of official visits.
 I took three trips to Florida.
-I’ve been to Tennessee
+I’ve been

 One of the state’s most inspirational recruiting stories this year involves a former UGA football player.

 Since being dismissed from UGA nearly a year ago, Nick Marshall of Wilcox County High School has resurrected his career – and life – somewhere in the middle of Kansas.